I Successfully Purchased a Car From ebay Motors

-My husband and I decided to try our hand at eBay motors, when we were unable to find the type of used car we wanted for the money we had to spend.
+My husband and I decided to try our hand at eBay Motors when we were unable to find the type of used car we wanted for the money we had to spend.
 Being a big fan of eBay, I suggested we research their eBay Motors section and my husband agreed.
-The car was to be a work car for hubby so we didn't want anything too new as he would be hauling tools and dirt and grease back and forth from work to home.
-So we didn't mind if it had high mileage, as long as the engine was basically sound.
+The car was to be a work car for my husband so we didn't want anything too new as he would be hauling tools and the car would encounter dirt and grease as he traveled back and forth from work to home.
+We didn't mind if it had high mileage, as long as the engine was basically sound.

 Not A Risky Venture

 It never came to my mind that I would be cheated or that we were taking a chance by buying online or by buying from eBay.
 I guess it was because I had never had any unresolvable experiences with my eBay purchases and I knew I would be paying with my Paypal account which came with automatic protection.
 I was very confident that if I followed directions, everything would be OK and that if by chance things did not work out, I would be able to go to eBay and ask them to rectify matters in my behalf.

 How did we make out buying from eBay Motors?
 Very well, actually.
 Would I recommend buying from eBay to others?
 Yes I would, with some qualifications.
 Please read Techhounds hub to see the steps and procedurs I followed to make sure all my bases were covered.

 For me the convenience factor weighed in as my top priority.